Packages

 - Insert and remove items from Packages in your inventory too, just like a Bundle.

-The default keybindings: right-click to insert one item, shift-right-click to insert a stack, ctrl-right-click to insert everything.
+When a Package is placed in the world, you can right-click to insert one item, shift-right-click to insert a stack, or ctrl-right-click to insert as many items as possible.
 Left-click is the same but takes items out of the package.
+These controls are configurable in the packages-client config file.

 Ideas

-- Store your earlygame cobblestone hoard in a couple of inventory slots.
+- Store your earlygame item hoard in a couple of inventory slots.

-- Store your lategame cobblestone hoard in a nested stack of packages.
-You can store about 250,000 items in a package if you max out the recursion.
+- Store your lategame item hoard in a nested stack of packages.
+You can store about a quarter million items in a single package if you max out the recursion.

-- Copy shulker box loader and unloader designs.
-They work on Packages too.
+- Copy shulker box loader and unloader designs for vanilla Minecraft.
+They work on Packages too!

-- Use them for decoration - packages are very customizable and display an item very large.
+- Use them for decoration - packages are very customizable and display their items larger than an Item Frame.

 Sticky packages